jibsen/com2text/README.md

 in a process similar to Base64, and adding a decoder that is carefully craftet to only contain x86 opcodes that happen to be text characters.

-There were a number of such tools around, and I wrote this one just to see how it was done.
+There were a number of such tools around, and I wrote this one back in 2000, just to see how it was done.

-Recently someone requested a decoder, so I dug out the source and wrote one, and figured I might as well put the source on GitHub.
+Recently someone requested a decoder, so I dug out the source and made one, and figured I might as well put it on GitHub.

 Encoding